95th Guards Rifle Division: Berlin Operation

 By the start of the final offensive against the German capital the 32nd Guards Corps had lost the 112th Rifle Division and again consisted of the 13th, 95th and 97th Guards Divisions.
-5th Guards Army was deployed along the east bank of the Neisse River on a 13km front and planned to launch its main attack with its right wing on the 8km sector from Gross Saerchen to Muskau.
+5th Guards Army was deployed along the east bank of the Neisse River on a 13 km front and planned to launch its main attack with its right wing on the 8 km sector from Gross Saerchen to Muskau.
 The 32nd and 34th Guards Corps were deployed in the first echelon while the 33rd Guards Corps was in second echelon, along with the 4th Guards Tank Corps.
 32nd Corps had the 13th and 95th in its first echelon and the 97th in its second.
 At this time the division, in common with most of those in the Army, had a personnel strength of roughly 5,200 men.

 When the offensive began on April 16 the Army's main forces crossed the Neisse under the cover of massed artillery fire.
-By the end of the day the 95th and 13th Guards, operating with 4th Guards Tanks, had broken through the main defensive zone and, after advancing 8km, reached the "Matilda" defensive zone and was fighting along a line between Dubrutzke and Tschernitz.
+By the end of the day the 95th and 13th Guards, operating with 4th Guards Tanks, had broken through the main defensive zone and, after advancing 8 km, reached the "Matilda" defensive zone and was fighting along a line between Dubrutzke and Tschernitz.
 The next day the German command committed the Panzer-Führerbegleitdivision to the fighting while Rodimtsev brought his 97th Guards into the first echelon.
 Following stubborn fighting and after holding off several tank-infantry counterattacks the strongpoints at Tschernitz and Klein Duben were taken and the "Matilda" zone was broken through.
-The Corps gained another 6km through the day and reached a line from outside Reiten to the outskirts of Schleife.
+The Corps gained another 6 km through the day and reached a line from outside Reiten to the outskirts of Schleife.
 After an overnight advance along the Spremberg axis the 95th Guards, on the Corps' left flank, encountered Führerbegleit and the 10th SS Panzer Division Frundsberg at Schönheide and Graustein and captured these strongpoints after heavy fighting.
 The Army's right flank reached the Spree River by the end of April 18.